bregman-arie/devops-exercises/exercises/perl/README.md

 <details>
 <summary>What is a Perl subroutine?
 How to define it?</summary><br><b>

 It's the perl model for user defined functions (this is also called function like other programming languages).
-We can define a subroute with the keyword `sub`.
+We can define a subroutine with the keyword `sub`.

 ```
 sub hello {